 August 30, 2021

-The two-story building will support interdisciplinary education, especially in the sciences
+The multi-story building will support interdisciplinary education, especially in the sciences

 St. Mary’s University announced today that as part of The Defining Moment Comprehensive Campaign, the University and its School of Science, Engineering and Technology plan to erect a new, interdisciplinary Innovation Center to support the School.